pb-/gotypist/README.md

 This project is mainly motivated by trying out [termbox-go](https://github.com/nsf/termbox-go), but it is definitely ready for productive learning.

+## Usage

+    gotypist [-w FILE] [WORD]...

+    -w FILE     Use this file as word list instead of /usr/share/dict/words WORD...
+Explicitly specify a phrase

 ## Key bindings

     ESC   quit